-Our Open House for prospective graduate students is March 1 - 2, 2018.
-Details will become available when the date gets closer.
+Our Open House for prospective graduate students is February 28 - March 1, 2019.

 The Department of Physics offers the opportunity for students to pursue a Ph.D. in many areas of experimental and theoretical physics.
 Entering students typically have undergraduate degrees in physics or related fields, and are drawn from among the most qualified applicants around the world.
 The department does not offer a terminal master's program; however, a student can specialize in physics in the master's program offered by the Physical Sciences Division.
 Information for applying to our Ph.D. program can be found here: Apply to Our Ph.D.
 Program

 The department also participates in a small bridge to Ph.D. effort.
 Information regarding that program can be found at this link.

 During the first year of the doctoral program, a student typically takes introductory graduate courses and usually serves as a teaching assistant.
 The student is encouraged to explore research opportunities.
 After admission to candidacy and identification of a research sponsor, the student begins dissertation research while completing course requirements.

 Interdisciplinary research leading to a Ph.D. degree in physics may be carried out under the guidance of faculty committees including researchers from other departments such as Astronomy and Astrophysics, Chemistry, Computer Science, Geophysical Sciences, Mathematics, and Statistics.
 Opportunities also exist for student to perform dissertation research in laboratories in Biological Sciences Division, at Argonne National Laboratory, the Fermi National Accelerator Laboratory, or the Institute for Molecular Engineering.

 In addition to fulfilling University and Divisional requirements, a candidate for the degree of Doctor of Philosophy in physics must: